-The Village of Waunakee currently has 67 miles of paths, not including sidewalks, throughout the community that connects many destinations.
+The Village of Waunakee has many miles of paths and sidewalks throughout the community that connects many destinations.
 The Village's goal is to reduce motor vehicle dependency by encouraging various forms of transportation.
 This is accomplished by creating access to biking and walking routes for all who choose or require them.

 On May 11-12 2023, the Village of Waunkee Public Works and Village Center are hosting a WMBD tree planting event in the Castle Creek Conservancy.
 Classes of Ecology students, from Waunakee High School, are volunteering their time to help plant a variety of trees and shrubs that will provide food and habitat for migrating birds in the Castle Creek Conservancy.
 This 36 acre conservancy is located within Waunakee, and has the Six Mile Creek running through it, which makes it a great habitat for migrating or year round birds.
 The Castle Creek Conservancy has been going through prairie restoration the past few years, and the addition of food and shelter sources for birds is needed.
 Some of the the variety of species include American Plum, Serviceberry, Red Twig Dogwood, White Prairie Clover, Hornbeam, Hemlock, and Swamp Oak.

 To edit existing photos (must be logged in) hover over the document to reveal the gear.